catalina17/academic-website/content/authors/admin/_index.md

   url: "https://deepmind.com/"

 # Short bio (displayed in user profile at end of posts)
 bio: Research Scientist at DeepMind, with a PhD in Machine Learning from the University of Cambridge.
-Interested in multimodal & sequential learning in real-world scenarios and music ML.
+Interested in multimodal learning in real-world scenarios and music ML.

 interests:
 - Multimodal learning
-- Sequential learning
 - ML for music & creativity
 - Applying ML to real-world scenarios